 In the deregulated markets, energy retailers often offer significant discounts, incentives and promotions.
-This may come in the form of pay of time discounts or limited time promotional rates.
+This may come in the form of pay time discounts or limited-time promotional rates.
 For example, you may be eligible for a seniors discount.
 The important thing to remember is that these vary significantly between providers and may change regularly.
 The best way to make sure you are taking advantage of the most competitive promotions is to regularly review and switch your energy provider if you find a better deal.

 Retailers may offer a choice of Fixed Term and No Lock-in Contract.
 Fixed contracts can be for a period of one to 3 years and retailers may offer more competitive pricing for those who are willing to fix.
 However, some households will require the flexibility of a No Lock-in Contract.
 This is particularly important for those that are renting their property or those looking to sell their property.
 Fixed contracts will often have an exit fee charged if a contract is ended early.
 If you are currently on a fixed-term contract you should take into account any exit fees that may be charged before you make the switch.

 Different providers will source their electricity from various sources.
 With many now catering to the growing section of the market that wants to use more renewable energy sources like Solar, Wind and Hydroelectricity.
 Comparison tools now make it easier to find out where your power is coming from and what proportion is renewable.
 Make sure you are with an electricity provider that shares your views around renewable energy.